jjloomis/adobe-audition-basic-audio-editing/editing/working-with-additional-audio-files.md

 # Working with additional WAV files

 Up until this point, you’ve been working with sound bites WAV files that were exported from your interview WAV files.
-Sometimes, you’ll need to work with WAV files that contain additional recorded material (ambient sound, a music performance, more interview material, etc.)
+Sometimes, you’ll need to work with additional WAV files that contain suplemental material (ambient sound, a music performance, more interview material, etc.)

 1. Copy your additional WAV files into your project folder.
 2. Import your additional WAV files into Audition.